Khan-Muhammad1/SRE-Project/README.md

-# ✅ Sinatra To-Do App with Monitoring & Auto-Healing
+# ✅ Sinatra Shopping List Web App with Monitoring & Auto-Healing

 This project is a **Shopping List Web App** built with **Ruby + Sinatra**, designed to demonstrate **Site Reliability Engineering (SRE)** best practices: